-Safeguarding LO consults with/refers to HR/Disciplinary lead/s re initiating disciplinary and notification of other organisations.
-All in consultation
+Safeguarding LO consults with/refers to HR/Disciplinary lead/s re initiating disciplinary procedures, immediate temporary suspension (without prejudice), and notification of other organisations.
+All in consultation with statutory agencies and LADO

-Disciplinary process initiated - investigation may be delayed pending outcome of statutory LADO.
+Disciplinary process initiated - investigation may be delayed pending outcome of statutory agencies' processes.
+Support from LADO.

-Full disciplinary investigation undertaken and hearing held, outcomes and possible appeal.
+Full disciplinary investigation undertaken and hearing held,